romanvm/PyXBMCt/docs/index.rst

 PyXBMCt is essentially a thin wrapper around several ``xbmcgui`` classes so please consult `xbmcgui module documentation`_ on how to use all features of PyXBMCt windows and controls.

+PyXBMCt does not provide as many features and customization capabilites as skined GUIs based on ``xbmcgui.WindowXML`` and ``xbmcgui.WindowXMLDialog`` classes but it is relatively easy to learn and does not require the knowledge of Kodi skinning.
+PyXBMCt-based GUIs can be created entirely in Python.

 .. _Kodi (XBMC): http://www.kodi.tv
 .. _xbmcgui module documentation: http://romanvm.github.io/xbmcstubs/docs/xbmcgui-module.html